-8.3 Bushfire weather
+Bushfire weather

-The Derwent Valley and south east of Tasmania regularly experience Extreme and Catastrophic fire danger ratings.
+The Derwent Valley and southeast of Tasmania regularly experience elevated fire danger weather.
 The Hobart Fire Management Area is one of the driest parts of Tasmania.

-Glenorchy regularly experiences significant fire weather; including on average two days with a Forest Fire Danger Index (FFDI) of greater than 40 on average per fire season.
-These may occur any time between October to March.
+Glenorchy regularly experiences periods of weather that produces elevated fire risk.
+These may occur any time, especially between October and March.
 Bushfires that occur on such days are typically difficult to control, unless contained quickly by initial attack, and often cause property and environmental damage.
-When fires occur on days with a fire danger rating of Catastrophic it is likely to result in significant property losses; although these weather conditions are rare, several have occurred over the past 15 years (Greater Wellington Range Zone 1 Bushfire Mitigation Strategy.
-Prepared for Tasmania Fire Service, 2018).
+When fires occur on days with a fire danger rating of Catastrophic it is likely to result in significant property losses and potentially loss of lives.